hudsonjychen/procellar/README.md

-# Procellar (POCEL Stellar)
+# Procellar

-Procellar is a user-freindly and powerful web app that allows users to define processes on event logs.
+Procellar is a user-freindly and powerful tool that allows users to define processes on event logs.

 ---